I’ve been in Paris for just over four years now. My French was about a two out of ten when I arrived, now it’s about a 7.8.

 20. You can say “hello the guys”

 Sometimes I translate French into English literally in my head, so when someone says “salut les gars” I hear “Hello the guys” and it makes me smile.
 Why the “the”?
 Who knows.
-I actually asked the Mayor of the Marais in Paris why French mayors are called Monsieur Le Maire (Mister The Mayor)… but he didn’t really give me a satisfactory answer.
-Listen to the conversation here.
+I once asked the Mayor of the Marais in Paris why French mayors are called Monsieur Le Maire (Mister The Mayor)… but he didn’t really give me a satisfactory answer.

 21. All the guys are “dudes”